 Ground bounce (blue) and supply bounce (yellow) traces on an oscilloscope.
 [Source: Lee Ritchey]

-Jitter arises due to fluctuations in the capacitance in the MOSFET terminals that make up CMOS logic circuits.
+Jitter arises due to fluctuations in triggering instance of FETs that make up CMOS logic circuits.
+This could be due to variations in capacitance at terminals, variations in the trigger time of an upstream circuit, and variations in the current pulled into a logic circuit from VCC/VDD.
 Where do these capacitance fluctuations come from?
 Again, the root cause is the PDN impedance and the voltage ripple that can arise when PDN impedance is too high.
 When the power ripple reaches the input rail on the IC, the ripple modulates the body capacitance in the MOSFET.
 By modulating this capacitance, the circuit’s rise and fall time experiences fluctuations that are a nonlinear function of the voltage ripple measured on the power rail.

 Testing for Power Integrity Problems Due to PDN Impedance